-One of the key lessons learned from previous rounds of reporting was the importance of obtaining disaggregated data: for example, breaking it down by sex and age, and providing it for specific key populations.
+One of the key lessons learned from previous rounds of reporting was the importance of obtaining disaggregated data: for example, breaking it down by sex and age, and providing it for specific key populations or geographic locations.
 It is vital that countries collect data in their component parts and not simply in summary form.
 Without disaggregated data, monitoring the breadth and depth of the response to the epidemic at the national and global levels is difficult.
 It is equally difficult to monitor access to services, the equity of that access, the appropriateness of focusing on specific populations and meaningful change over time.

-Countries are strongly encouraged to make collecting disaggregated data, especially by sex and age, and for specific key populations, one of the cornerstones of their monitoring and evaluation efforts.
-If possible, equity analysis should also be conducted.9 Sex- and age-disaggregated epidemiological data and the behavioural indicators may reveal gender dynamics.
-Key ministries should review their information systems, surveys and other instruments for collecting data to ensure that they capture disaggregated data at the subnational levels, including facility and project levels.
+Countries are strongly encouraged to make collecting disaggregated data-especially by sex and age, and for specific key populations one of the cornerstones of their monitoring and evaluation efforts.
+If possible, equity analysis should also be conducted.
+Sex- and age-disaggregated epidemiological data and behavioural indicators may reveal gender dynamics.
+Key ministries should review their information systems, surveys and other instruments for collecting data to ensure that they capture disaggregated data at the subnational levels, including the facility and project levels.
 Special efforts should be made to follow disaggregated data up to the national level.
-In addition, the private sector and/or civil society organizations involved in the country's AIDS response must be advised of the importance of disaggregated data and make collecting, disseminating and analysing the data a priority in their ongoing operations.
+In addition, the private sector and/or civil society organizations involved in the country's AIDS response must be advised of the importance of disaggregated data, and they must make collecting, disseminating and analysing the data a priority in their ongoing operations.

-The Global AIDS Monitoring online reporting tool (https://aidsreportingtool.unaids.org) clearly identifies the disaggregated data required to accurately report on the numerator and denominator for each indicator (see the preceding subsection on numerators and denominators for additional information).
+The Global AIDS Monitoring online reporting tool (https://aidsreportingtool.unaids.org) clearly identifies the disaggregated data required to report accurately on the numerator and denominator for each indicator (see the preceding subsection on numerators and denominators for additional information).
 In general, where appropriate, all data should be disaggregated by sex and age.
 In addition, indicators for key populations are to be provided for each population for which they are available.
-If collecting disaggregated data has proved difficult, partial data may be entered.
+If collecting disaggregated data proves difficult, partial data may be entered.

 When disaggregated data are not readily available, the information needed for indicators may be extracted from larger data sets, although the location of the data varies from country to country.
-Countries should seek technical assistance from the United Nations System (including the UNAIDS, WHO and UNICEF country offices) and its partners for help with accessing the disaggregated data needed to properly complete the measurements of indicators.
+Countries should seek technical assistance from the United Nations System (including country offices of UNAIDS, WHO and the United Nations Children's Fund [UNICEF]) and its partners for help with accessing the disaggregated data needed to properly complete the measurements of indicators.